APPLICATION DEADLINE: March 1

-Students may apply for admission into the School of Nursing directly from high school by indicating “BN (collaborative)” in the appropriate place on the university application.
-In addition to this general application, students must submit a School of Nursing application form as well as a self appraisal form and two letters of reference.
+Students may apply for admission into the School of Nursing directly from high school by indicating BN (collaborative) in the appropriate place on the university application.
+In addition to this general application, students must submit a School of Nursing application form as well as a self-appraisal form and one academic letter of reference.
 The application and supporting documentation are required by the March 1 deadline.

-Direct entry into the program is competitive for a limited number of placements and is subject to the applicant meeting the general admission requirements for Memorial University.
-Meeting the minimum admission requirements does not guarantee a student’s acceptance into the program.
+Direct entry into the program from high school is competitive as there are a limited number of placements.
+Admission is subject to meeting the minimum admission requirements and does not guarantee a student’s acceptance into the program.

-Up to three additional positions per year are available in the bachelor of nursing (Collaborative) four year option program for applicants of aboriginal ancestry who have met the admission requirements.
-Applicants must send a letter of request at the time of application and provide documentation of aboriginal ancestry.
+Up to three additional positions per year are available in the bachelor of nursing (collaborative) four-year option program for applicants of Aboriginal ancestry who have met the admission requirements.
+Applicants must send a letter of request at the time of application and provide documentation of Aboriginal ancestry.